wercker-labs/wercker-blog/source/posts/2013-10-16-new-menubar.md

 Luckely we have really awesome users who help us by giving great feedback.

 <h4 class="subheader highlight">
-We hope you like the new menu bar so far and as always your feedback is more then welcome.
+We hope you like the new menu bar so far and as always your feedback is more than welcome.
 </h4>

 ## Earn some stickers!